gitbrent/PptxGenJS/README.md

 colors, borders, fonts, padding, etc. - with a single line of code.
 * The function will detect margins (based on Master Slide layout or parameters) and will create Slides as needed
 * All you have to do is pass the table element ID to `addSlidesForTable()` and you're done!
+* NOTE: Nested tables are not currently supported

 ```javascript
 // STEP 1: Instantiate new PptxGenJS instance